 The Senior Officer Panel can make exceptions to this where exceptional circumstances exist.

 We expect to make best use of our properties, so for each property type we have set out which household type and housing need criterion will be given the most priority.
+Due to the increasing length of time homeless families are waiting in temporary accommodation, some properties are being earmarked for homeless families.
+A bid for one of these properties from a household the council have accepted a homeless duty towards will be prioritised over a bid from other households.

 Some households will require a property with an adaptation or special feature to suit their needs.
 Our adverts will indicate whether a property has any adaptations or special features and which applicants will be prioritised for that property.

 The Council wishes to make the best use of its housing stock.
 In certain circumstances, a tenant occupying a family sized home who wants to move to a smaller property can be considered for properties which are one bed space above their needs.
 Similarly tenants may be considered for houses, rather than flats or maisonettes.
+Approval for this needs to be given by the Housing Advice Manager.

 Applicants who require a significantly adapted property